A New Day Dawns

-The motel did, however, have a room where they did free breakfast for guests – cereals, coffee, pastries, fruit and free.
+The motel had a room where they did free breakfast for guests – cereals, coffee, pastries and fruit.
 This was more than sufficient.
 The gas station outside the motel was sufficient for refuelling and lunch, so off on the road.
 Off to find ourselves some bridges and cliffs.

 At some points, you had to work hard to identify the pile of rocks that was the marker for the trail, in other places it was obvious.
 It was a long way, and I don’t think we ever found the Golden throne itself.
-We eventually gave up when we were two thirds of the way through the six litres of water we brought with us.
-This was our yardstick for the holiday – two thirds of the water going out, one third coming back, regardless of the location.
+We eventually stopped when we were two-thirds through the six litres of water we brought with us.
+This was our yardstick for the holiday.
+Two-thirds of the water going out, one third coming back, regardless of the location.
 We were probably away from the car for nearly three hours on this walk and we didn’t see another soul for the whole time.
 We were very parched and a bit tired when we got back, and helped ourselves to some more of the water reserves from the boot.

 A quick look at the map, and a bit of route planning, made us feel that we needed to get a move on.
-We wanted to get over to Monument Valley by nightfall, and it’s the rough end of 200 miles from Capitol Reef.
-We therefore had to leave Capitol Reef without stopping at any of the stops on the main road.
+We wanted to get over to Monument Valley by nightfall.
+That was the rough end of 200 miles from Capitol Reef.
+That meant we had to leave Capitol Reef without stopping at any of the stops on the main road.
 We continued straight through to Hanksville and made a stop for lunch.
 Shame really, the northern part of the park, the Cathedral Valley, is supposed to be particularly impressive.
 Maybe we’ll come back on another trip some time.

 As we approached the Natural Bridges National Monument ( www.nps.gov/nabr/ ) we could see the sky looking a bit threatening as if a thunderstorm was on the way.
 We consulted with the ranger in the Visitor Centre and he concurred, it was about to rain.
 As time was once again marching onwards we restricted our trip to a quick stop off for photos at each of the three bridges.
 There is a little car park and a viewpoint at each, and also a trailhead for a hike running down to the bottom.
 To be honest, the view from the top is limited.
-In dull light with no shadows the scene looks mainly like rocks with a backdrop of more rocks, so we didn’t really get good photos, but then we didn’t have the time ( or the will, bearing in mind the weather ) to do any of the hikes.
+In dull light with no shadows the scene looks mainly like rocks with a backdrop of more rocks.
+So we didn’t really get good photos, but then we didn’t have the time, Or the will, bearing in mind the weather.

 There are a couple of hotels, but the Moon Guide wasn’t much help, so we plumped for the second one we passed and pulled in.
 It proved to be the cheapest place we stayed and also the most basic.
 Still, it had a bed, shower and air conditioning, so what more could you want.
 We cleaned up and headed out for some dinner.

-This just left the final event of another long day, the walk back down the verge to the motel, getting muddy stains all up our trouser legs as we went.
+This just left the final event of another long day.
+We walked back down the verge to the motel, getting muddy stains all up our trouser legs as we went.